-- Identify further business partners to enter into Primary Authority Partnerships, and grow existing ones. - Continue through attendance at the West Midlands Health and Safety Liaison Group to share best practice with local colleagues. - Work with local and multisite businesses through our business forum through our health and safety business forum.
+- Identify further business partners to enter into Primary Authority Partnerships, and grow existing ones. - Continue through attendance at the West Midlands Health and Safety Liaison Group to share best practice with local colleagues and participate in relevant intervention work. - Work with local and multisite businesses and the HSE through attendance at events or partnership work